Save $200 per person on Airfare to Europe - Ends February 28, 2018 LEARN MORESave $200 per person on Airfare to Europe

 A free day to relax and enjoy a city that is bursting with culture.
 Perhaps spend time exploring one of the many museums or browsing the shops in the Donji grad area.

 Journey south to visit one of Europe's great natural wonders.
-A Local Expert will lead you through zig-zagging timber footbridges and the crystal blue-green beauty of Plitvice National Park; a scenic wonderland of 16 interconnecting lakes, flanked by waterfalls and primeval forest.
+Your Local Expert will lead you through zig-zagging timber footbridges and the crystal blue-green beauty of Plitvice National Park: a scenic wonderland of 16 interconnecting lakes, flanked by waterfalls and primeval forest.
 Visit Korana Canyon to see the 70-meter-high falls and Tomicevo Pogledalo for spectacular panoramic views.
+Spend the evening at Jezero Hotel, situated in a stunning location at the heart of the National Park and close to the lakes.

 The green forests give way to pebble-dashed shores lapped by turquoise waters as you travel to Trogir, a historic town founded by the Greeks in 400BC.
 Admire the cathedral and Renaissance Cipiko Palace before continuing to the historic port of Split.
 1,700 years ago, the Roman Emperor Diocletian built his palace here and today it forms the nucleus of the old town.
 A Local Expert will lead you through the labyrinthine streets and arcaded squares to see St. Duje's, which was originally Diocletian's Mausoleum, the Temple of Jupiter, which today is a baptistery, and the Golden Gate, before venturing underground.
 In the evening, don't miss the opportunity to have dinner in a traditional Konoba.